pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * I was researching a new algorithm when my manager called me. (past continuous)

----

-Ana: Can you research this product for me on the Internet?

-Bob: Sure I can.
-What is the budget?

-Ana: Money is not an issue but it must be high quality.

-Bob: Do you understand that this could be VERY expensive?

-Ana: What would you call very expensive?

-Bob: It might cost 500USD or higher!

-Ana: I agree with you, that is expensive.
-Maybe you can find something a little cheaper but with high quality.

-Bob: I will do my best.

----

 ## resign resigned (d) (reg)
 * I should have [resigned,quit] from this job a long time ago.